-Important: Blocks 6, 7, and 8 (10/23 - 2/2) is a busy time for Residency interviews and may result in you exceeding the number of excused absences allowed in a block.
+Important: Blocks 6, 7, and 8 (Nov-Jan) is a busy time for Residency interviews and may result in you exceeding the number of excused absences allowed in a block.
 You should take this into consideration when planning your 4th year schedule and consider taking these blocks off or scheduling a rotation that can work around the amount of time needed to attend interviews.

-The attendance policy can be found here: https://med.ucf.edu/administrative-offices/student-affairs/registrar-resources/
+The attendance policy can be found on M4 GPS here: https://med.ucf.edu/administrative-offices/student-affairs/registrar-resources/